 There are many different levels of bathroom renovations that you can undertake – you may only be looking to re-tile the floor and shower or to just change the outdated fixture.
 Your budget is always going to be an important factor when deciding on the scope of work you will implement to upgrade your existing bathroom.

 If you are looking to make very encompassing changes to the layout and/or design of your bathroom, a demolition, ‘demo’ or ‘gut out’ is usually the first required step after the planning stages once work can commence.
 If you are ready to commence your bathroom project or would simply like some personal advice, speak to a renovation advisor for free on 1-888-670-9742 or submit your project online and we’ll get in touch.

-If you’re still in the idea-gathering stage of the process, you can have a look at some of our past clients’ bathroom remodeling projects at Reno-Inspiration.
+You might still be in the idea-gathering stage of the process.
+If so, you can have a look at some of our past clients’ bathroom remodelling projects at Reno-Inspiration.
 Along with a gallery, each project has its price tag attached to it to provide an idea of potential budgets required for similar renovations.

 There are several factors which may signal the need for a complete bathroom remodel: